 During the 1960s it became evident that there were deficiencies in Brown's analytical theory of the moon.
 Several corrections to the analytical theory were named by IAU Comm.
 4 during the 1960s, and each correction resulted in a new form of Ephemeris Time.

 During the 1960s it also became evident that the ever increasing numerical abilities of computers provided a workable alternative to analytical theories.
 Ephemerides of the motions of bodies in the solar system began to be calculated directly by numerical integration.
 The numerical integrations incorporated relativistic effects which Newcomb could not have known to include in his expressions.
-The passage of time on the surface of the earth was being measured much more practically by atomic clocks.
+The passage of time on the surface of the earth was being measured much more practically by atomic chronometers.
 Atomic time agreed well with the time indicated by observations of the solar system compared to numerical integrations.
 Also, it was not clear whether ET was proper time or coordinate time.
 This inevitably led to the demise of Ephemeris Time.
-At the XIVth IAU GA in 1970 Guinot suggested that Ephemeris Time could be replaced altogether by using atomic time alone, but by 1973 it was understood that dynamical time and atomic time might differ despite the best of intentions.
+At the IAU 14th General Assembly in 1970 Guinot suggested that Ephemeris Time could be replaced altogether by using atomic time alone, but by 1973 it was understood that dynamical time and atomic time might differ despite the best of intentions.

 The almanacs and ephemerides continued to be based on Ephemeris Time and on the analytic theories rooted in Newcomb's expressions through the end of year 1983.